jbcodeforce/eda-demo-order-ms/README.md

 curl -X 'GET' 'http://localhost:8080/api/v1/orders' -H 'accept: application/json'
 ```

-Using the Swagger-ui do a POST on `/api/v1/orders` or
+* Using the Swagger-ui do a POST on `/api/v1/orders` or

 ```sh
 curl -X 'POST' 'http://localhost:8080/api/v1/orders' -H 'accept: application/json' -H 'Content-Type: application/json' -d @./src/test/data/order_1.json
 ```

-Get the container id or name for redpanda and rexec into it, something like:
+* When running in dev mode get the container id or name for redpanda and rexec into it, something like:

 ```sh
 docker exec -ti f0db7829b31f bash